vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

                               --name vets-service \
                               --system-assigned
    ```

+   > **Note**: Wait for the provisioning of each app to complete.
+This might take about 5 minutes for each app.

+   > **Note**: Notice the differences in this create statement for the customers, visits and vets services as opposed to the first time you created these apps.
+You are now immediately assigning the managed identity to them.

 1. Retrieve the managed identities of the customers, visits and vets apps, and grant them access to the Key Vault instance.